luiz-flamorim/ghosts/README.md

         - Run the Colab notebook (in the Py/ folder).
         - Get the API address from the last cell of the notebook.
         - Update sf.js with the new API address and run it.
+- 05 - blue-plaques.js - Using the [Open Plaques](https://openplaques.org) dataset, this app downloads a local copy of the images which are linked in the dataset

 ## APIs
 You will need your own API keys to run this project.